Employment in the buggy-whip industry is about 0%.

 Nevertheless, this unprecedented new age of progress also heralds a period of great challenges and uncertainty, especially when it comes to employment.

 Millions of jobs in America have been lost recently, lost never to return due to automation.
+The robots are responsible for a larger chunk of US GDP each year.
 And the eye of the storm is not yet upon us.

 What can we expect?